 The Honors College is working with the Early Identification Program (EIP), a college preparatory program for first generation, college bound middle and high school students to help provide support as students prepare to apply to college.

-Students who participate in HNRS 261 Community Connection Practicum: College Application Coaches help students find resources to help them with their college applications, help with college application essays, and will send reminder emails to make sure all the EIP students apply to Mason's Honors College.
+Students who participate in HNRS 261 Community Connection Practicum: College Success Partnerships help students find resources to help them with their college applications, help with college application essays, and will send reminder emails to make sure all the EIP students apply to Mason's Honors College.

-Participating in College Application Coaches involves a normal classroom experience, in addition to working with students remotely on preparing their college applications.
+Participating in College Success Partnerships involves a normal classroom experience, in addition to working with students remotely on preparing their college applications.

 What is EIP?